zxucmu/dietaryindexNDP/README.md

 1\.
 J.J.
 Zhan, R.A.
 Hodge, A.L.
 Dunlop, M.M.
 Lee, L. Bui, D. Liang, E.P.
 Ferranti, Dietaryindex: A User-Friendly and Versatile R Package for Standardizing Dietary Pattern Analysis in Epidemiological and Clinical Studies, The American Journal of Clinical Nutrition, <https://doi.org/10.1016/j.ajcnut.2024.08.021>.

 2\.
-Improving the dietaryindex R Package: A Proposal to Include Additional Components for More Accurate DII Computation in NHANES, The American Journal of Clinical Nutrition.
-(Under review)
+Z. Xu, Improving the dietaryindex R Package: A Proposal to Include Additional Components for More Accurate DII Computation in NHANES, The American Journal of Clinical Nutrition, <https://doi.org/10.1016/j.ajcnut.2024.10.023>.

 # **Before You Get Started**